evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 -plots WCRO84_merged_markDupl_BQSR.pdf
 ```

-<p>As I have mentioned it in my <a href="http://evodify.com/gatk-the-best-practice-for-genotype-calling-in-a-non-model-organism/"> GATK: the best practice for non-model organisms</a>, the BQSR can actually hurt if your variant reference database is not good enough.
+<p>As I have mentioned it in my <a href="{{ site.baseurl }}/gatk-the-best-practice-for-genotype-calling-in-a-non-model-organism/"> GATK: the best practice for non-model organisms</a>, the BQSR can actually hurt if your variant reference database is not good enough.
 So, check the plots in <em>WCRO84_merged_markDupl_BQSR.pdf</em> to make sure your recalibration worked correctly.
 Mine worked fine and it looked like this:</p>
 <div class="image">
 <figure class="caption"><img src="{{ site.baseurl }}/assets/posts/2018-08-30-genomic-variant-calling-pipeline/genomic-variant-calling-pipeline-BQSR.jpeg" alt="Some of the BQSR plots" /><figcaption class="aligncenter"> Some of the BQSR plots</figcaption>
 </figure></div>